Top 10 Biggest Reasons Why TikTok is Having a Bad Influence on Popular Music

 Nowadays, most new artists will be known for "that one song that went viral on TikTok" and not much else.

-Recently, some artists such as Halsey, Charli XCX and Kim Petras have expressed their frustrations towards record labels who won't release new music until they make a viral challenge on TikTok.
-Record companies are basically ruining musicians's careers by wanting viral songs.
+Recently, some artists such as Halsey, Charli XCX, and Kim Petras have expressed their frustrations towards record labels.
+These labels won't release new music until the artists make a viral challenge on TikTok.
+Record companies are basically ruining musicians' careers by wanting viral songs.

-Have you noticed that most popular songs these days last 2 minutes on average?
+Have you noticed that most popular songs these days last two minutes on average?

 Another example of musicians lacking creativity and record companies wanting more money.

-Record companies get most of the outcome from TikTok success.
+Record companies get most of the profit from TikTok success.

 Should TikTok fall off, what will we have next?